BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 ```

 ### Initializing the covariance matrices
-As the K-Means Algorithm is not directly concerned with parameters like the covariance and relies more heavily on terms like distance, we have to use a small workaround to get our initial values: Using the ```np.where``` function, we can divide the training data set into our clusters.
+As the K-Means Algorithm is not directly concerned with parameters like the covariance and relies more heavily on terms like distance, we have to use a small workaround to get our initial values: Using the ```np.where``` function, we can divide the training dataset into our clusters.
 On these clusters, we simply use the maximum likelihood estimator provided by ```np.cov```.
 If we do this for every class, we get five covariance matrices.
 However, we have to use a small numerical trick to ensure stability of our EM Algorithm later: All matrices in the iterations have to be positive semi-definite.
 We decrease the chance of numerical errors leading to an abort by adding a ```boost``` to the matrix entries of the main diagonal.

 ```python